8n8/trumat/README.md

 **work in progress - don't use yet**

-A fast formatter for Elm, using the same rules as [elm-format](https://github.com/avh4/elm-format).
+A code formatter for Elm, using the same rules as [elm-format](https://github.com/avh4/elm-format).

 ## Install